-Hitachi envision a low-carbon society, a resource-efficient society, and a harmonized society with nature.
-To this end, we will endeavour to reduce CO2 emissions, use water and other resources efficiently, and minimize impacts on natural capital throughout our value chain.
+Hitachi envision a low-carbon society, a resource-efficient society, and a harmonised society with nature.
+To this end, we will endeavour to reduce CO2 emissions, use water and other resources efficiently, and minimise impacts on natural capital throughout our value chain.

 In a continued push to achieve our environmental strategy, Hitachi’s carbon-neutrality goal has been set for 2050 and it will cover the entire value chain, including production, procurement and the use of products and services.
 It builds on our existing commitment to make all of our offices and factories carbon neutral globally by 2030.

 The new goal strengthens our previous commitment to deliver an 80% reduction in emissions by 2050, which was set back in 2016.